 This small device may not be much to look at, in terms of its design, but the Onkyo Smart Speaker G3 seems like it will have more going on inside.
 While its design may resemble an older stereo speaker, it not only has Google Assistant support inside, but also has Chromecast support, enabling it to cast music to any Chromecast-based wireless speakers, soundbars, and other systems that you might have in your home.

 The company says the Smart Speaker G3 has a custom woofer with massive motor, which is inside a thick metal surround.
 Onkyo claims this will allow for the speaker to have 1.5 times the cone excursion of normal drivers.
 It will also have support for dynamic noise-reduction DSP technology for high quality audio, no matter how loud it gets.
-The Onyko Smart Speaker G3 will come in black or white colors and will go on sale starting in October for about $250.
+The Onyko Smart Speaker G3 is now on sale for $199.99.

-As you can see, if you don’t want to purchase Google Home as your Google Assistant speaker, there will soon be many more choices on the horizon.
+As you can see, if you don’t want to purchase Google Home as your Google Assistant speaker, there are many more choices, and more are on the way.
 We will update this post when these new devices go on sale, and will also add any new smart speakers that are revealed to have Google Assistant built-in.
 In the meantime, which of these speakers do you think you might want to check out for your own Google Assistant needs?
 Let us know your thoughts in the comments!